henryhoo/henryhoo.github.io/source/_posts/Irrational.md

 ### Freedom
 Freedom reduce power of Ulysses Contracts.
 We must find a balance between the amount of freedom we crave and the control we need to shield us from tempting.

+## Emotion
+1. Basic part of human.
+2. Can overcome cognition.
+3. Can work both for or against us.

+### Two systems
+**The limbic systems:** Similar across all animals.
+**The cognitive system:** Mark us as human.

+#### Example
+1. Emotion are transient and more short-live than we expect.
+2. Emotion can over take cognition.
+Example: People being sexual aroused

+#### solution
+Understand how emotion can change us.

+### Intro-empathy problem
+We making decision under a specific emotional state, we have **Intro-empathy gap**: Thinking we will have the same emotional state in the future

+#### Example
+1. Movie choice diffs at different emotion.
+2. The thirsty you are, the more likely you will donate to charity.

+### The Identifiable Victim Effect
+A single victim inspire action while generation information about massive victims does not (statistic information inspire cognitive thinking)

+#### Cause
+The discrepancy between cognitive and emotional thinking.

+#### Example
+1. The mismatch between actual need and money donated to each event/disease.
+2. The trolley problem.
+3. Donation for people in another side of the world.

+#### Solution
+Portray right information (Break big problem into small pieces) to people if you want to convey them.

+### Emotional Decision Making
+For products that are consumed emotionally, lack of cognitive input can lead to increased enjoyment.

+#### Example
+Buying jams without knowing any cognitive information (price, brand etc).

+#### Solution
+The decision environment should match up with the consumption environment.

+##### Example
+Buying ugly speaker with better sound VS good-looking speaker with worse sound.

+### Risk Assessment
+We value risk higher when:
+1. Recently being reminded (salient in memory).
+2. We have no control.
+3. We have emotional response.

+#### Example
+1. Kill by shark (reminded by lots of movies) VS by airplane wreckage drop from sky
+2. Terrorist (lack of control) VS Car accident

 ## Links
 [Book Notes of Predictably Irrational](https://blog.csdn.net/coslay/article/details/47859169)